joncloud/dos-build-action/README.md

-# Dos Build GitHub action
+# DOS Build GitHub action

-This action calls `dosbox-x`, and provides several compilers in order to compile in DOS.
+This action calls `dosbox-x`, and provides several compilers (like Borland Turbo C) in order to compile in DOS.

 ## Inputs